deeedob/thesis/content/00_header.md

   points to a flexible, scalable approach, suitable for modern software design.

-  This work presents a novel approach to audio plugin development that leverages the combined strengths of Qt, CLAP, and gRPC.
-The resulting libraries not only provide a consistent and adaptable user experience across various operating systems but also simplifies the plugin creation process.
-This work stands as a testament to the untapped potential of Qt in the audio-plugin industry, paving the way for advancements in audio plugin creation that enhance both user engagement and developer workflow.
+  This thesis introduces a novel approach to audio plugin development that leverages the combined strengths of Qt, CLAP, and gRPC.
+The developed libraries offer a uniform and adaptable user experience across diverse operating systems and streamline the process of plugin creation.
+This research addresses long-standing challenges in integrating Qt within audio plugin environments, effectively overcoming barriers that have hindered this integration in the past.
+This work stands as a testament to the untapped potential of Qt in the domain of audio plugins, paving the way for advancements in audio plugin creation that enhance both user engagement and developer workflow.

-csl: resources/springer.csl
-bibliography: content/bibliography.bib
 ---